beta-tester/RPi-GPS-PPS-StratumOne/README.md

 `NMEA 0 2 377 5 +480ms ...`<br />
 in this example the current offset of NMEA is +480ms.<br />
 this would be too high to get a proper lock of PPS to NMEA in chrony.

+try to adjust the offset and restart the chrony service eych time you made adjustments:<br />
+`sudo systemctl restart chrony.service`

 as soon the offset is pernamently less than +/-200ms,<br />
 you should see that PPS is starting to be marked as reached by chrony.<br />